 The Unit also began to be used to train people who would later be transferred into operating companies as a marketing resource.
 A number of the people recruited through this route, some of MBA calibre, later attained significant positions in the group, among these being Paul Abbott, Rex Gibson and Ron Sicouri.
 Much use was also made of under-graduates of relevant disciplines on work-experience projects to ensure that the Unit’s thinking was kept up to date.

 Some of those who passed through the Department are shown below.
 Unfortunately not a complete list - some of the short term members (work experience people and some on Project Trident) have not been identified.
-One longer term employee - "Phyl" - has also not been identified.
-Perhaps someone out there has a better memory than I.

 In March 1986, a Teaching Company Programme was set up with Professor Steve Parkinson of Henley, The Management College (later with Bradford University) to look at aspects of Marketing, both at Westwood and at Stoke.
 The Bradford/Marketing TC Associates were: Adrian Wright, Phillip Walker, Nimet Hirji, Julian Ransom and Huw Thomas.